Tobii/TobiiGamingUnitySDK/docs/scripting-api.md

 This function is useful when you want to do your own advanced filtering of the gaze point data and include all received gaze points in the calculation.
 If you use [`GetGazePoint()`](#tobiiapigetgazepoint) you will likely miss some points from the eye tracker, since the game and the eye tracker will probably not run in the exact same frequency.

 You can save your last handled data point in the Update loop, and use it as a parameter for this function in the next Update loop to retrieve all new data points.
+For the first iteration, when the data point is invalid, the function will return all points received within the last 500 ms.

 ```csharp